Dog Day Afternoon: Release and reception

 Gene Siskel gave Dog Day Afternoon four stars on his review for the Chicago Tribune, and rated the film as "superb", noting the "scenes mixing the fear of violence with insane laughter".
 He felt that Pacino, Cazale, and Durning kept the film from "degenerating into silliness".
 Siskel talked about Pacino's display of "so much energy" that made him "believe the unbelievable" and Cazale's "haunting, sallow-cheeked silence".
 Lumet and Allen were praised for the "terrific, roller-coaster" pace of the film.
 United Press International defined it as an "exceptionally fine film—outrageously funny and deeply moving", and welcomed Pacino's acting as a "dazzing display".
 The supporting roles by Cazale, Durning, Allen and Broderick were deemed "excellent", while Peretz and Sarandon's performances were singled out.
 For Joe Baltake, Pacino's appearance was a "raw, high voltage, uproariously funny performance".
 His review on the Philadelphia Daily News continued by calling the film "super-charged", and "multi-leveled" by "a slapstick comedy, tense drama, caper tale, biographical material and character study".
 Baltake compared Cazale's appearance on the film to that of a Coonskin character by Ralph Bakshi.
 In regards to the rest of the cast, he determined "everyone [was] good".
 He praised Kemper's cinematography as "you-are-there" and Allen's "razor-sharp editing".

 The Boston Globe praised Lumet's "wonderful" direction of "in-depth, psychological probing".
-Critic Kevin Kelly hailed the editing by Allen as "brilliant", and defined Pacino's performance as "virtuose" and Cazele's as "shyly and sorrowfully eloquent".
+Critic Kevin Kelly hailed the editing by Allen as "brilliant", and defined Pacino's performance as "virtuose" and Cazale's as "shyly and sorrowfully eloquent".
 The review also favored the "fine performances" by the supporting cast.
 The Evening Sun applauded the humor in the movie.
 Critic Lou Cedrone felt that it was "natural and true"; he stressed that Pierson's script, combined with the work of Pacino and Lumet, made the drama "never uncomfortable".
 The Detroit Free Press expressed that the picture relied on Pacino's "tender, forthright, generous and affecting in extreme" performance.

 The Miami Herald praised Dog Day Afternoon as "a movie of fascinating realism".
 Critic John Huddy expressed that the street scenes were "magnificently staged", and that Lumet "finds order in chaos, sense in insanity".
 The Atlanta Constitution applauded Durning as "absolutely real", and the reviewer opined that the cast was "consistently fine".
 It concluded by mentioning "the excellent script and editing", and defined the film as "funny and poignant".